 The Six Rules

-Seeing how valuable this discovery was, and how quickly the thoughts were fading away, I urgently jogged down my learnings from the whole ordeal, the discovery, the awakening, and refined it many times over, by sequencing and distilling it into six rules.
+Seeing how valuable this discovery was, and how quickly the thoughts were fading away, I urgently jogged down my learnings from the whole ordeal, the discovery, the awakening, and refined it many times over, by sequencing it and distilling it into six rules.
 I also sprinkled it with my life’s learnings, so that I can always go back to remind myself, to keep watch, to keep guard, and continue to be awakened at all times, at all cost.
-Finally, I wanted to share this incredible learning with you, so that when you are also stuck in your own life, this article, these rules can help you navigate the chaos and setbacks, by possibly becoming an awakened one, so that we can live the focused, free, content, positively enhancing, sharing, and thankful life that we all meant to live!
+Finally, I wanted to share this incredible learning with you, so that when you are also stuck in your own life, this article, these rules, can help you navigate the chaos and setbacks, via possibly becoming an awakened one, so that we all can live the focused, free, content, positively enhancing, sharing, and thankful life that we all meant to live!